omar0alaa/AI-CHATBOT/README.md

 ## Usage Notes

-- The admin document is always loaded and forms the base knowledge for the AI.
+- The SQLite database (`youlearnt_bank.db`) is the only source of knowledge for the AI.
+All answers are generated using the most relevant entries from this database.
-- When a user uploads files, the index is rebuilt to include both the admin doc and all uploaded files.
-- After each answer, all user-uploaded files are deleted automatically (admin doc is never deleted).
+- If the user's question does not match any database entry, the AI will respond with a friendly greeting for greetings/help requests, or with a fallback message for unknown questions.
 - The AI always answers in the website's selected language (English or Arabic), regardless of the question's language.
 - All answers are formatted for clarity and professionalism.

 ## Project Structure

-- `app.py`: Main Flask application (backend, LlamaIndex/Ollama integration, endpoints)
+- `app.py`: Main Flask application (backend, SQLite/Ollama integration, endpoints)
+- `persona.py`: Persona logic for professional support agent
+- `postprocess.py`: Post-processing filter for forbidden phrases
 - `templates/index.html`: Main chat interface (bilingual UI, file upload, language switcher)
 - `static/js/chat.js`: Chat logic, markdown rendering
 - `static/js/upload.js`: File upload logic
-- `uploaded_docs/`: Directory for user-uploaded files (auto-cleaned after each answer)
-- `llamaindex_storage/`: Persistent storage for LlamaIndex
+- `youlearnt_bank.db`: SQLite knowledge base
 - `requirements.txt`: Project dependencies

 ## TO DO
-1. Implement Chat History backend database
-2. Change backend to send AI Description only at the start of conversation ✅
-3. Add Custom API for chatting and test with Postman
-4. Enhance the reply speed
+- Enhance reply speed
-5. Enhance the reply formatting ✅
+- Enhance reply formatting
-6. Use better persona description ✅
+- Use better persona description
-7. Better Token usage efficiency ✅
+- Better token usage efficiency
-8. implement better session handling (for each user) ✅
+- Implement better session handling (for each user)
-9. implement File handling ✅
-10. better prompt refactoring ✅
-11. read whole file before answering ✅
-12. Add post-processing filter
+- Add post-processing filter

-# content on the database question

 ## Deployment